hardippatel7/student-result-management/README.md

 - Further optmizations can be done based on future scalability.
 - Tests are missing.
 - On Devops side, CI/CD pipelines can be implemented.
+## Frontend URL

+The application can be accessed on https://student-result-management.netlify.app/.
+It has been deployed on https://netlify.com on a free subscription.

 ## Backend API URL